 Key facts about the Challenge:

 - A PSC Facilitator coordinates the 10 week event - setting up the school registration in the PSC Tracker and encouraging students and colleagues to work toward a higher level of physical activity.
-A facilitator toolkit (PDF 894.09KB) provides important information and valuable hints about running the challenge.
+A facilitator toolkit will be published shortly and will provide important information and valuable hints about running the challenge.

 - Participation grants are provided to support and conduct the Challenge and are based on school size and the number of participating students.

 - Staff grants are provided as additional grants to schools to encourage staff to join the 10 week Challenge.
 Staff grants are based on staff registration numbers.

 - The Challenge period commences any time after registration but must conclude by the last week of Term 3 to allow for award certificates to be printed and distributed to schools.

 - Award levels for the 10 week challenge reflect a daily activity time commitment - either as part of a class or team or as an individual.
 All types of moderate to vigorous physical activities can count toward an award.
 Activities may include time spent in a broad range of sports and recreational pursuits during lunchtime, in school sport programs, class time, before or after school and on weekends.